microsoft/AzureTrailblazerAcademy/month1/labs/lab_ANF/README.md

         ls -ls /mnt/myvol1

--  You should see in the ouput from the second VM, both files that were created from VM1 (file1) and VM2 (file2) because its a shared volume
+-  You should see in the ouput from the second VM, both files that were created from VM1 (file1) and VM2 (file2) since its a shared volume